quapka/sqc-project-plan/README.md

 ## What has already been done

 Studying Rust, Bitcoin and Stratum V1/V2 protocol specifications.
-The incomplete list is tracked on dedicated [trello board](https://trello.com/b/4UIMBDhJ/sqc-project-plan).
+The incomplete list is tracked on dedicated [Trello board](https://trello.com/b/4UIMBDhJ/sqc-project-plan).

 ## Improving Stratum V2 specifications

-The specificiations are quite detailed already, however, they are not finished.
+The specifications are quite detailed already, however, they are not finished.
 The finalization of the Stratum V2 specifications will be done in parallel with the reference implementation (during the grant-time).
-In order to bring more eyes to have a look on Stratum V2 specifications I will start by creating a BIP proposal (migrating the current [Google Document](https://docs.google.com/document/d/1FadCWj-57dvhxsnFM_7X806qyvhR0u3i85607bGHxvg/edit) into the mediawiki format).
-This step will probably be done with the assistence of the original authors (Pavel Moravec, Jan Čapek and Matt Corallo, etc.) as they are in a more suitable position to make the initial proposal.
+In order to bring more eyes to have a look on Stratum V2 specifications I will start by creating a BIP proposal (migrating the current [Google Document](https://docs.google.com/document/d/1FadCWj-57dvhxsnFM_7X806qyvhR0u3i85607bGHxvg/edit) into the MediaWiki format).
+This step will probably be done with the assistance of the original authors (Pavel Moravec, Jan Čapek and Matt Corallo, etc.) as they are in a more suitable position to make the initial proposal.

 The scope of the BIP might be up to a decision.
 The Template Distribution Protocol will be done in Bitcoin Core so maybe a dedicated BIP for this sub-protocol might be used.
 Either way this BIP will probably replace [BIP-0022](https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki) and [BIP-0023](https://github.com/bitcoin/bips/blob/master/bip-0023.mediawiki) that specify `getblocktemplate`.